 J handed me the scooter and asked my permission to go to the park with his friend and his friends Grandad.
 I was so touched, this is the second time that Jim has taken them out for an hour or two.
 I didn’t mind at all but after waving goodbye I felt the Mummy guilt.

 I’m not used to having other people looking after J, usually I’m the one watching the kids play.
-I’ve even had neighbours jovially asking me “Is the crèche open?” knowing full well I’m too bloody nice to say “No” leaving me with their kids bouncing on our trampoline till past bedtime on a school night wondering when their parents might fancy popping by to take them home.
-So why do I feel so bloody guilty when it’s my turn for a break?
+I’ve even had neighbours jovially asking me “Is the crèche open?” knowing full well I’m too blinking nice to say “No” leaving me with their kids bouncing on our trampoline till past bedtime on a school night wondering when their parents might fancy popping by to take them home.
+So why do I feel so guilty when it’s my turn for a break?
 I say a break, in reality I had E and the chores to keep me from becoming too relaxed.

 So, here they are, my many questions :